argoproj-labs/argocd-agent/docs/hack/quickstart.md

 A loose and incomplete collection of current limitations that you should be aware of.

-* The connection from the agent to the principal needs to be end-to-end HTTP/2.
-If you have a network component that is not able to speak HTTP/2 in either direction, argocd-agent will not work for you at the moment.
+* ~~The connection from the agent to the principal needs to be end-to-end HTTP/2.
+If you have a network component that is not able to speak HTTP/2 in either direction, argocd-agent will not work for you at the moment.~~  https://github.com/argoproj-labs/argocd-agent/pull/190 introduced preliminary support for HTTP/1 via websockets.
 * On the workload clusters, the apps-in-any-namespace feature cannot be used.
 This may or may not change in the future.
 * Argo CD UI/API features that do not work in either mode, managed or autonomous:
   * Pod logs